platform-experience/serviceportal-widget-library/pe-horizontal-stacked-bar/Readme.md

 We provide a single option to make easy to build the stacked bar graph:

-**"Graph Data"** the default message for this is a sample JSON object.
+**"Graph Data"**, the value is a sample JSON object that you can copy from here:

 ```javascript
     [